YWCA of Brooklyn

 The Ruby Gallery is named after Jeannette “Ruby” Nottage, a woman who had longstanding leadership at the YWCA Brooklyn and played a major role in promoting its social justice mission through her work in the community.
 The Ruby Nottage Gallery is located on the 2nd floor of YWCA Brooklyn.

-Our latest exhibition entitled: Express the Mysterious Me is a collection of masks, performances made by the women of YWCA Brooklyn.
+Express the Mysterious Me was our very first exhibition.
+The images below are of the collection of masks, and performances made by the women of YWCA Brooklyn.
 Masks are a means to disguise, perform, protect, or even seduce.
 It is used in many rituals, traditions, and social spheres to communicate, transform, or conceal information about oneself.
 It has been re-interpreted across many cultures aroud the world and this project presents the various ways YWCA Brookyln has appropriated masks to tell their narratives and re-invent their truths.